MusaMalikx/monsters-rolodex/README.md

 ## Monsters Rolodex

-A simple create-react-app (command line utility of ReactJS) with some cards and a search box.
+A simple web application made with ReactJS with some cards and a search box.
 The user can search by typing a card name and the results are produced in a real-time way based on the characters the user is typing!

 ### Preview